adrian-caltea/chapter-tool/README.md

 # chapter-tool
-A tool app for one on one meetings
+A tool app for better one on one meetings